Analyst Ratings For Sempra Energy | Benzinga

 |0

-This current average represents a 4.22% increase from the previous average price target of $144.88.
+This current average has increased by 2.75% from the previous average price target of $145.09.

 Analysts also give out recommendations like “buy”, “sell”, “hold”, or similar verbage for each stock based on their overall evaluations of the corres ponding company.
 A “buy” indicates that an analyst is optimistic about a stock’s short-term or mid-term growth, recommending traders to purchase the stock.
 Contrastingly, a “sell” means that an analyst believes the stock will trend downwards in that same time frame.
 A “hold” suggests that investors should not buy more of or sell any of the specified stock due to that analyst’s prediction of stagnation.